-Dubai is a worldwide flight hub and if you are a frequent traveller, chances are you’ll be spending a layover there sooner or later.
-But what should you do in Dubai in one day?2
+Dubai is a worldwide flight hub and if you are a frequent traveler, chances are you’ll be spending a layover there sooner or later.
+But what should you do in Dubai in one day?

-The first thing you can do to make the most out of your layover in Dubai is extend it.
+The first thing you can do to make the most out of your layover in Dubai is extending it.
 Depending on your final destination, Emirates allows you to choose between different layover times.

 We booked a flight that landed in Dubai around 8am while our next flight to Bangkok was only at 11pm.
 We did this on purpose so that we could have the maximum of day hours as possible.
 Even counting with airport times, this gave us a good 12 hours to explore the city.